A Message from Our Chairperson

 Celeste Gutierrez – alt Vanessa Quiroz-Carter

 District 5 (representing the San Lorenzo Valley, Santa Cruz Mountains, the city of Scotts Valley, portions of the city of Santa Cruz,

-as well as faculty housing portion of the University of California, Santa Cruz campus)
+as well as the faculty housing portion of the University of California, Santa Cruz campus)

 Elected Officials and their alternates:

 Congresswoman District 18 - Zoe Lofgren - alt TBA

 Congressman District 19 - Jimmy Panetta - alt Emmanuel Garcia

 State Senator John Laird - alt Jonathan Engleman